cxj05h/SQM_Installer/README.md

 # SQM_Installer
 Installer for updates to SQM

-**Your queries should remain intact and untouched but it's preferred to save your queries before installing.**
+**Your queries should remain intact and untouched but it's preferred to save your queries before installing an update.**
 ----------------------------------------------------------------------------------------------------------
 ## Usage